-How to Mount your display continued Suspension mount your Easy Reader display in a clean, dry environment.
+Suspension mount your EasyReader display in a clean, dry environment.

-1. Suspension MountingThe mounting screws you use should have a diameter between 3.2 and 3.8 mm and should be suitable for the supporting material.
+The mounting screws you use should have a diameter between 3.2 and 3.8 mm and should be suitable for the supporting material.
 You may need to use screw plugs or other screw accessories, if the material is not suitable to take screws directly.

-Mount the bracket first, then fit the display to the bracket.
-There are 2 holes on each bracket you can use to mount the bracket to its support.
+Mount the brackets first, then fit the display to the brackets.